marsprince/slate-vue/README.md

 An implement for [slate](https://github.com/ianstormtaylor/slate) supported vue2 and vue3.
 Most of the slate-react's components can be easily migrated by no code change.

-All slate-vue's example is supported now.
+All slate-react's example is supported now.

 For principles's question, Please read slate's [docs](https://docs.slatejs.org/) first!